If someone offered to buy your business how would you value it?

-It’s impossible to answer questions like these when you are too close to the coal face, but from time to time try to go through this type of exercise, perhaps with someone else who is not as close as you are.
+It’s impossible to answer questions like these when you are too close to the coal face, but from time to time try to go through this type of exercise, perhaps with someone who has a bit of distance.

 Make the decisions a buyer would make

 Having asked and answered the questions, you need to take the decisions that will make the difference.
 No point in doing it otherwise.

 Some of this will be uncomfortable because a new owner would inevitably run your business differently, yet that is exactly where the value of the exercise lies.